RanitaDey789/Water-Quality-Analysis/README.md

 ## 📌 Project Overview

 This project aims to analyze water quality data and predict whether a water sample is **drinkable** or **not** using various Machine Learning models.
-The dataset includes key parameters like pH, sulfate, trihalomethanes, and more.
+The dataset includes key parameters like pH, Temperature and more.
 The final model can help government bodies and laboratories quickly assess water safety, especially in areas with limited testing resources.

 ---